Themindscupltor/ProyectoUnidad5MarcoG/Report/Proyecto_MAAGS.md

  Even when the best possible result was not obtained, in this project it was possible to explore the evolutionary relationships of the main Abies species in Mexico and Central America using new generation sequences.
 The Ipyrad program offers a wide range of parameters to obtain a good resulting assembly.
 Although it was not the core of the work, it could be important to evaluate the impact of the parameters used for the de novo assembly, and to know how these parameters affect when carrying out the reconstruction.

+ # Ethics of this Job
+ The dataset used in this job it's not of my own.
+Actually, his owner is Jorge Cruz, a master student of Juan Pablo Jaramilo-Correa, PhD investigator of Departamento de Ecología Evolutiva, Instituto de Ecología, Universidad Nacional Autónoma de México, Apartado Postal 70-275, México, D.F., Mexico.
+This data is unpublished, and the purpouse of use this data in this work its just academic.

  ***References***

 * Aguirre-Planter, É., Jaramillo-Correa, J. P., Gómez-Acevedo, S., Khasa, D. P., Bousquet, J., & Eguiarte, L. E. (2012).
 Phylogeny, diversification rates and species boundaries of Mesoamerican firs (Abies, Pinaceae) in a genus-wide context.
 Molecular Phylogenetics and Evolution, 62(1), 263-274.
 * Eaton, D. A. R., & Overcast, I. (2016). ipyrad: interactive assembly and analysis of RADseq data sets.
 * Farjon, A., & Rushforth, K. D. (1989).
 A classification of Abies Miller (Pinaceae).
 Notes Roy Bot Gard Edinburgh, 46(1), 59-79
 * Liu, T. S. (1971).
 A monograph of the genus Abies.
 A monograph of the genus Abies.
+* Mascher, M., Wu, S., Amand, P. S., Stein, N., & Poland, J. (2013).
+Application of genotyping-by-sequencing on semiconductor sequencing platforms: a comparison of genetic and reference-based marker ordering in barley.
+PloS one, 8(10), e76925.